irwenjust/42_so_long/README.md

 ## **Compilation**
 To compile this project you should run `make` in the terminal.
-To compile the bonus part just need to run `make bonus`.
+To compile the bonus part need to run `make bonus`.
 To run the program needs to follow this:
 ```sh
 $ ./so_long path_to_the_map_file.ber